Program participants are required to take a total of seven courses, plus a capstone experience:

 - Understand the ESA and its requirements and regulations.

 - Understand the implications if ESA is violated.

 - Know how to consult under Section 7 of ESA, informally and formally.

 - Understand the roles and responsibilities of the U.S. Fish and Wildlife Service and the National Marine Fisheries Service.

 - Know how the ESA affects tribes and the Tribal Consultation requirements.

 Shipley course titles equivalent to NEPA 6360: ESA/106 - Endangered Species Act and Section 106 of the National Historic Preservation Act.

 Managing NEPA Projects and Teams - 1 credit or 1.5 continuing education units

-The course focuses on teaching students to be effective team leaders and members by understanding how to control the process of project and plan development.
-Students will be introduced to various models on time management, project management, team management, and decision-making methods.
-Students will also learn how to frame problems in such a way that they can more clearly identify alternative solutions and develop cause-and-effect models showing how their actions impact resources.
+The main focus of this course is to teach students to be effective team members and leaders by understanding how to control the process of project and plan development.
+Participants will be introduced to various models on time management, project management, team management, and decision-making methods.
+They will also learn how to frame problems in such a way that they can more clearly identify alternative solutions and develop cause-and-effect models showing how their actions impact resources.

-- Know techniques for communicating with and managing people for efficient NEPA analysis.
+- Know techniques for communicating with and managing people for efficient NEPA analysis and documentation.